hpzhang94/zhp_archive.github.io/index.md

 ## Biography

 I received my Ph.D. degree in computer science at UC Davis under the supervision of <a href="http://jiaweizhang.net/"><u>Dr. Jiawei Zhang</u></a>.
-I received the B.S. degree in Electrical Engineering from University of Illinois, Urbana and Champaign (UIUC) and the M.S. degree in Electrical&Computer Engineering/Computational Science&Engineering from Georgia Institute of Technology (Gatech).
+I received the B.S. degree in Electrical Engineering from University of Illinois, Urbana and Champaign (UIUC) and the M.S. degree in Electrical&Computer Engineering / \ Computational Science from Georgia Institute of Technology (Gatech).
 My research interests include natural language processing and graph mining, specifically on text summarization, generative AI and LLM applications.

 ## Research Interests: